emmanueljs1/nbe/NbE.lagda.md

                            (≤-ext pf) → ¬pf pf
 ```

-Now that we have defined System T in Agda, we are almost ready
+Now that we have embedded the simply typed lambda calculus in Agda, we are
-to start describing an algorithm for normalization by
+almost ready to start describing an algorithm for normalization by evaluation.
-evaluation.
-However, to prove properties concerning this algorithm,
+However, to prove properties concerning this algorithm, we will need to define
-we will need to define two more language constructs: substitutions
+two more language constructs: substitutions and equality.
-and equality.

 ### Substitution

-A parallel substitution `Γ ⊢ σ : Δ` in System T provides
-a term in `Γ` to substitute for each variable in the context
+A parallel substitution `Γ ⊢ σ : Δ` provides a term in `Γ` to substitute for
-`Δ` -- `Γ ⊢ σ : Δ` can be read as "σ is a substitution for the
+each variable in the context `Δ` -- `Γ ⊢ σ : Δ` can be read as "`σ` is a
-context `Δ` using `Γ`".
-It is defined with the following two
+substitution for the context `Δ` using `Γ`".
+It is defined with the following
-rules:
+two rules:

                             Γ ⊢ σ : Δ       Γ ⊢ t : S
     ----------             --------------------------